opf/openproject/help/user-guide/roadmap.md

 ![roadmap-workpackage-details](1567423371954.png)

-Note that a roadmap is only displayed when at least one [version ](https://www.openproject.org/help/manage-backlog-versions/)exists in a project.
 <div class="alert alert-info" role="alert">
-**Note**: A roadmap is only displayed in the project menu when at least one [version](./project-admin-guide/#versions) exists in a project.
+Note: A roadmap is only displayed in the project menu when at least one [version](./project-admin-guide/#versions) exists in a project.
 </div>